SharonaBadloe/Traditional-and-Neural-Semantic-Role-Labeling/README.md

 ### 2. Predicate and Argument Identification (and Evaluation)

+In order to carry out the SRL the sentences that has multiple predicates were duplicated, as many times as the amount of predicates included within the sentence.
+In each duplication the argument of the corresponding predicate was given, during the whole procedure of the experiment the extracted duplications were used as an input.

   ### 2.1 Rule-based Predicates

 To identify and extract the predicates a rule-based approached was used.
 The first step of the procedure was to read and load the given dataset using the external package pandas.
 Then the dataset was combined with the external library SpaCy to process the data.
 After analyzing the columns of the dataset, it was decided that the relevant column for the predicate identification was "XPOS".
 This column contained PoS tag abbreviations that preserved the original value of the dataset with manual annotation and corrections.
 As predicates tend to refer to verbs, it was decided that the rule to identify the predicates would have been the following: if the XPOS tag of a token corresponds to VBP, VBD, VBZ, VBN, or VB, then the token is a predicate.
 These labels cover both regular and irregular forms both in terms of inflection and derivation (such as 3rd person, tense, affixes etc.).
 Every detected instance was labeled as “PRED”.
 After the identification process, all predicates were stored in a new dataset, with the corresponding gold label to each predicate.
 The extracted predicates and the gold labels are then used to evaluate this sub-task.